Moroccan argan oil may well be the perfect travel companion.

 Well, argan oil is a plant oil produced from the kernals of the argan tree and the labour intensive nature of extracting it from the argan tree, mostly carried out by women’s co-operatives, has provided a steady income for many women in Morocco, as well as elevating their status within the male-dominated society.
 It is traditionally used to dip bread into at breakfast time and is also used as a cooking oil or drizzled on couscous, but gradually its versatility is becoming widely recognised and people worldwide are catching onto the global phenomenon that is argan oil.

-So, just what exactly are the benefits of argan oil?
+But what exactly are the benefits of argan oil?

 1.Can be used as a cooking oil or salad dressing